What is k-Means Cluster Analysis?

 Step 2: Allocate objects to clusters.
 The most straightforward approach is to randomly assign objects to clusters, but there are many other approaches (e.g., using hierarchical clustering).
-In the diagram below, the 18 objects have been represented by dots on a scatterplot, where x is shown by the horizontal position of each object and y by the vertical.
+The 18 objects have been represented by dots on a scatterplot, as seen in the diagram below, where x is shown by the horizontal position of each object and y by the vertical.
 The objects have been randomly assigned to the two clusters (k = 2), where one cluster is shown with filled dots and the other with unfilled dots.

 Step 4: Allocate each observation to the closest cluster center.
 In the plot above, some of the filled dots are closer to the white cross and some of the white dots are closer to the black cross.
 When we reallocate the observations to the closest clusters we get the plot below.

 Step 5: Repeat steps 3 and 4 until the solution converges.
 Looking at the plot above, we can see that the crosses (the cluster means) are no longer accurate.
-In the following plot they have been recomputed using step 3.
-In this example the cluster analysis has converged (i.e., reallocating observations and updating means cannot improve the solution).
-In examples with more data a few more iterations are typically required (i.e., steps 3 and 4 are repeated until no respondents change clusters).
+The following plot shows that they have been recomputed using step 3.
+In this example, the cluster analysis has converged (i.e., reallocating observations and updating means cannot improve the solution).
+When you have more data, more iterations are typically required (i.e., steps 3 and 4 are repeated until no respondents change clusters).

 The algorithm described above is known as the batch algorithm.
 Many other variants of k-means have been developed.
 Perhaps the most popular of these moves objects to a cluster one at a time, updating the mean each time.